Gambling and online casinos in Ethiopia

 - foreign operators' interest in the African market.

-- Ethiopia's gambling market could reach $500 million by 2030,
+Forecast:- Ethiopia's gambling market could reach $500 million by 2030, of which 60% will be in the online sector.

-where gambling is legal and regulated by the state.
+Ethiopia is one of the few countries in East Africa where gambling is legal and regulated by the state.

-and online gambling is evolving as a new economic driver.
+Casinos, lotteries and bookmakers are officially operating, and online gambling is developing as a new economic driver.

-where tradition, law and digital technologies find a balance
+regional center of legal gambling, where traditions, law and digital technologies find a balance

 between control and innovation.